hyperledger-archives/sawtooth-pbft/docs/source/glossary.rst

     primary node is deemed faulty.
 For more information, see :ref:`view-changes-choosing-primary-label`).

-  Working block
-    Sawtooth block that has been initialized (but not finalized) and is currently being evaluated to determine if it can be committed.

 ..
 Licensed under Creative Commons Attribution 4.0 International License
 .. https://creativecommons.org/licenses/by/4.0/